Wendy Bickmore: Early life and education

 Bickmore was born at Shoreham-by-Sea on 28 July 1961 to Beryl and Keith Bickmore.
-She was educated at Chichester High School For Girls and obtained an undergraduate Bachelor of Arts degree in biochemistry from the University of Oxford and her PhD from the University of Edinburgh for research analysing nucleic acid sequences from the Y chromosome of humans supervised by Howard Cooke and Adrian Bird.

-Career

-Bickmore’s interest in science began as a teen being influenced by her biology teacher and her parents who were keen amateur gardeners.
-Her interest in biochemistry was confirmed having read ‘The Chemistry of Life’ by Steven Rose and she went on to study biochemistry at university.
-Her Ph.D. research examined DNA sequences from the Y chromosome in humans.
+She was educated at Chichester High School for Girls where her interest in science began being influenced by her biology teacher and her parents who were keen amateur gardeners.
+Her interest in biochemistry was confirmed having read 'The Chemistry of Life' by Steven Rose and she went on to study biochemistry at St Hugh's College, Oxford graduating with a BA.
+She then undertook a PhD at the University of Edinburgh analysing nucleic acid sequences from the Y chromosome of humans.
+Her supervisors were Howard Cooke and Adrian Bird.
 She was an independent fellow at the Lister Institute of Preventive Medicine from 1991 until 1996.

 Research and career

 Her work has focused on how DNA, chromosomes and specific genes are organised and packaged in the cell nucleus, how this process is regulated during development to facilitate the expression of genes, and how aberrant genome organisation is linked to disease.

-In 2020, she was recognized for her research examining the likelihood that people will develop serious symptoms of the COVID-19 disease.
+In 2020, she was recognised for her research examining the likelihood that people will develop serious symptoms of the COVID-19 disease.

 Bickmore was president of The Genetics Society from 2015 until 2018.

 As of 2021, she is director of the MRC Human Genetics Unit at the University of Edinburgh.

 She is a member of the editorial board for Genes & Development.